 Richard has served as Music Director and Conductor for numerous musicals.
 His first assignment (at age 23) was as conductor for the National Tour of Sweet Charity starring Juliet Prowse.
 He conducted the First National Tours of Company (for Hal Prince) and Two Gentlemen of Verona (for Joseph Papp and the New York Shakespeare Festival).
 For the Los Angeles and San Francisco Civic Light Operas, he was Music Director and Conductor for musicals including Wonderful Town (starring Nanette Fabray), Irma La Douce, The Sound of Music (for which he was nominated by the San Francisco Theater Critics for Outstanding Music Direction), and Guys and Dolls (starring Milton Berle).
 More recently, he served as Music Director/Conductor for semi-staged productions of City of Angels and Westside Story.

 In April, 2012 Richard received the "Distinguished Alumni Award" from his alma mater, California State University @ Northridge.
 While a student at CSUN, he composed the University's Alma Mater and Fight Song.
 In May, 2008, Richard was the keynote speaker for the CSUN Honors Convocation Ceremony.
-He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, the California State Universities at Northridge and Fullerton, and the University of Liverpool (U.K.).
+He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, Bob Jones, the California State Universities at Northridge and Fullerton, and the University of Liverpool (U.K.).
 He is on the Board of the Film Music Foundation, and is a member of the Music Advisory Board of the Young Musicians Foundation.

 Born in Los Angeles, Richard began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
 He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
 Richard lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
 His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia!, and has continued her career singing on recording, as well as with numerous symphony orchestras throughout the world.